Memory Management in Operating System

 Q. How Does Virtual Memory Enhance Memory Management?

 A. Virtual memory is a crucial concept that allows programs to use more memory than is physically available.
+Memory management techniques include contiguous allocation, paging, and segmentation memory management.
 This can be a significant factor in modern memory management systems.

 Q. What is Thrashing in Memory Management?

-A. Thrashing occurs when a computer's performance severely degrades due to excessive swapping of data between RAM and disk.
-This can be caused by an insufficient amount of physical memory for the tasks being performed.
+A. Thrashing occurs when a computer’s performance severely degrades due to excessive swapping of data between RAM and secondary storage.
+This can be caused by heavy movement between RAM and secondary storage when physical memory is insufficient for the tasks being performed.

 Conclusion